Abbey Adams Logo

 entity so designated is served with process, then “service is valid service

-on the person for whom the public officer, board, agency,
+for all purposes on the person for whom the public officer, board, agency,

 or commission is statutory agent for service of process.”
 (Emphasis added).